lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 {{< /highlight >}}

-Which will compile to the following CSS:
+This compiles to the following CSS:

 {{< highlight css >}}
 .tile-1 {